Aryl-alcohol dehydrogenase

-Thus, the two substrates of this enzyme are aromatic alcohol and NAD^{+}, whereas its 3 products are aromatic aldehyde, NADH, and H^{+}.
+The two substrates of this enzyme are an aromatic alcohol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are the corresponding aromatic aldehyde, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is aryl-alcohol:NAD^{+} oxidoreductase.
 Other names in common use include p-hydroxybenzyl alcohol dehydrogenase, benzyl alcohol dehydrogenase, and coniferyl alcohol dehydrogenase.
 This enzyme participates in 5 metabolic pathways: tyrosine metabolism, phenylalanine metabolism, biphenyl degradation, toluene and xylene degradation, and caprolactam degradation.